When you buy through our links, we may earn an affiliate commission.

-A typical ADT security alarm system is between 100 and 115 decibels.
-Imagine standing next to a chainsaw, with the throttle wide open, in your living room.
-It’s loud.
-The neighbors will hear, and you can’t turn it off because you don’t have the code.
+A typical ADT security alarm system is between 100 and 115 decibels — which is pretty loud.
+And to make matters worse, now you’re standing next to your blaring alarm and can’t turn it off because you don’t remember the code.
 Now what?

 - Locate and remove the transformer plug from the outlet.

 There are other novel ways to turn off an ADT alarm that don’t involve acute panic and a baseball bat.
 While there’s no need to panic, there is an urgency to shut off the alarm.
 Neighbors may call the police, it’ll drive dogs crazy, and it may incur potential fines.

 How to Turn Off Your ADT Alarm Without a Code

 Maybe your elderly mother installed a security system without telling you, or maybe the friends you’re house-sitting for gave you the wrong code.
 Either way, it is possible to turn off an ADT alarm without a code.

 There are many different ADT security systems, though all essentially follow the same routine.

 - Locate and unplug the alarm’s transformer.
 This is a large, square plug screwed into a power outlet.